 What’s the best project you've ever worked on?

 Apart from a few commercial and non-profit projects that I was fortunate enough to have worked on over the years which may be more relevant here, my favourite project by far is still an ongoing one.
 In the “People” section of my work, I am looking for artists, dancers, artisans and personalities alike to make portraits of.
 My focus here is environmental portraiture and my favourite session was with a female ballet dancer named Aeri of Staatsballett Berlin.
 We met up at Staatsballett and took some photos warming up and then moved through the backstage area that looked like a mess.
 The shots in there were my favourite of the day and one image reminded me of a ballerina inside of a music box.
 Some other photos in this group pretty much all happened that way.
 The unexpected is usually the most rewarding.

 What is your relationship with the people you’re photographing?
 How does this affect your approach?

 With the corona crisis still alive and kicking, that’s murky water.
-For now, I will be spending a lot of time in my archives and do the work that I have been avoiding over the last years.
+For now, I will be spending a lot of time in my archives and doing the work that I have been avoiding over the last few years.
 Proper file naming, archive excel sheets, scan developed “straight to archive” films, finding old gems that are portfolio worthy and that sort of thing.
-Project wise, I am currently photographing Berlins Club Culture, documenting the empty and changed places due to the effects of Covid-19.
-I want to show how resilient and innovative the scene can be in order to make it over to the other side.
+Project-wise, I am currently photographing Berlins Club Culture, documenting the empty and changed places due to the effects of Covid-19.
+I want to show how resilient and innovative the scene can be t make it over to the other side.

 In the next 5 years, all that matters to me is that I still enjoy the process of photography and keep busy looking for new faces and places to photograph.
 I believe that if you keep that drive, wonder and discipline alive inside, you will make it no matter what the universe throws at you.